Chrissie Rucker

-Chrissie Rucker OBE (born 6 November 1968 in Edenbridge, Kent) is a British businesswoman, best known for founding British retailer The White Company in 1994.
+Chrissie Rucker OBE (born 6 November 1968) is a British businesswoman, best known for founding British retailer The White Company in 1994.
 Because of her self-made success story and the similar products, she has been compared to Martha Stewart.
 Rucker is also a founding patron of the not-for-profit social enterprise, woman supporting women, The Princes Trust.

 Rucker's husband Nicholas Wheeler founded Charles Tyrwhitt, a menswear chain.
-Rucker was made an MBE in 2010 and in 2012 was chosen as Private Businesswoman of the Year by the Financial Times.
-She and her husband received OBE awards for their business success in December 2017.
+Rucker was appointed a MBE in 2010 and in 2012 was chosen as Private Businesswoman of the Year by the Financial Times.
+She and her husband were each appointed OBE for their business success in December 2017.

 Personal life

+Rucker was born in Edenbridge, Kent.
 Rucker is married with four children to Nicholas Wheeler.
 Their collective net worth was estimated at £427 million according to the Sunday Times Rich List in 2020.
 Together they live in Buckinghamshire and also own a chalet in Klosters, Switzerland, named Haus Alpina.